 HUE WORLD HERITAGE EXCURSIONS (UNESCO WORLD HERITAGE SITES)

 HOI AN ANCIENT SILK ROUTE PORT - Established in the 15th century, the ancient town of Hoi An was once one of the most important trading posts in Southeast Asia and centre of East-West cultural exchange.
-It’s ancient past is superbly preserved in fascinating temples, pagodas, shop houses, and homes which make up the town’s old quarter.
+It’s ancient past is superbly preserved in fascinating temples, p(website hidden)s, shop houses, and homes which make up the town’s old quarter.
 Hoi An is two hours drive south of Hue.

 MY SON HOLY VALLEY - The spiritual centre of the ancient Cham civilization and a religious sanctuary since the 4th century.
 Its history is reflected in the temples and towers that remain.
 My Son Valley is two and a half hours drive south of Hue.

 PHONG NHA CAVES - Considered by some as the entrance to the “Inner Earth”.
 Phong Nha-Ke Bang National Park is a giant mountain reserve which stretches to the border of Laos and is renowned for the spectacular Phong Nha Caves.
 Buried within Vietnam’s largest primeval jungle, its grottos and passages extend for 44.5 km into a limestone mountain.
 Discovered in 1935, the underground system was opened to tourists, with its stalactites and stalagmites adorned abysses romantically named “Roads to Hell” and “Roads to Heaven.”
 Phong Nha-Ke Bang National Park is one and half hours drive north of Hue.